alkinum/alphapush/README.md

 - Add email authentication method
 - Allow to filter notifications by category
 - Add TTL (Time To Live) option for notifications
-- Enable pushing encrypted notifications
-- Implement a settings panel for users to reset push token and VAPID keys

 For more detailed information about our development plans and progress, please check our [full roadmap](./Roadmap.md).